zxaoyou/segmentation_WBC/README.rst

 These two datasets are significantly different from each other in terms of the image color, cell shape, background, etc., which can better evaluate the robustness of WBC segmentation approach.
 The ground truth segmentation results are manually sketched by domain experts, where the nuclei, cytoplasms and background including red blood cells are marked in white, gray and black respectively.
 We also submitted the segmentation results by our approach, where the whole WBC region are marked in white and the others are marked in black.

 **Dataset 1** was obtained from `Jiangxi Tecom Science Corporation, China <https://http://en.tecom-cn.com/>`_.
 It contains three hundred 120×120 images of WBCs and their color depth is 24 bits.
-The images of Dataset 1 were taken by a Motic Moticam Pro 252A optical microscope camera with a N800-D motorized auto-focus microscope, and the blood smears were processed with a newly-developed hematology reagent for rapid WBC staining.
+The images were taken by a Motic Moticam Pro 252A optical microscope camera with a N800-D motorized auto-focus microscope, and the blood smears were processed with a newly-developed hematology reagent for rapid WBC staining.
+The overall background of most of the images of Dataset 1 looks yellow.

 .. image:: https://raw.githubusercontent.com/zxaoyou/segmentation_WBC/master/Dataset%201.png